HurricaneLabs/brokenhosts/README.md

 This works using splunk metadata.
 This metadata contains information about when the last time a log was received, and we alert if that is later than "expected".
 There is a default number of seconds that a host is allowed to be late (late seconds) that is configured in the set up page [default is 4 hours], and you can configure a different amount of late seconds in the lookup table (the Lookup Editor app is really helpful, since it allows you to edit the lookup table from within Splunk).

-The search runs every 10 minutes, and will wait 1 hour before alerting again after it triggers.
+The search runs every 30 minutes, and will wait 1 hour before alerting again after it triggers.

 Each line of the lookup table has several columns.
-The first two are index and host.
+The first three are index, sourcetype, and host.
 These are used to select which data you want to adjust the late seconds for.
-If you want to specify late seconds for all hosts in an index, then you would put an asterisk (*) in the "host" column.
-Likewise, if you want to specify late seconds for an entire host no matter which index the data is in, then you would put an asterisk (*) in the "index" column.
+If you want to specify late seconds for all hosts in an index, then you would put an asterisk (*) in the "sourcetype" and "host" columns.
+Likewise, if you want to specify late seconds for an entire sourcetype no matter which index or host the data is in, then you would put an asterisk (*) in the "index" and "host" columns.

 The next column is "lateSecs", this is the number of seconds that a host is late before it alerts.
 You can set this to zero (0) if you don't want any alerts for that host/index.
 The column after that is "suppressUntil".
 This allows you to temporarily suppress the alerts.
 If you set this to a datetime stamp, then it will not alert until that date (Note: if a host has not sent data in a month, then you will no longer receive alerts for that host.) - For example, if you want to suppress a host because it won't be fixed until a specific change window, then you set this column to be the datetime of that change window so that you don't get alerted every hour for that host.